x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-permissions-for-recipients.md

 |**Send on Behalf**|Allows the delegate to send messages from the mailbox or group.
 The From address of these messages clearly shows that the message was sent by the delegate (" _\<Delegate\>_ on behalf of _\<MailboxOrGroup\>_").
 However, replies to these messages are sent to the mailbox or group, not to the delegate. <br/><br/> Doesn't allow the delegate to read the contents of the mailbox. <br/><br/> If you assign the Send on Behalf permission to a mailbox that's hidden from address lists, the delegate won't be able to send messages from the mailbox. <br/><br/> |User mailboxes <br/><br/> Resource mailboxes <br/><br/> Distribution groups <br/><br/> Dynamic distribution groups <br/><br/> Mail-enabled security groups <br/><br/> Office 365 groups|Shared mailboxes|Mailboxes with user accounts <br/><br/> Mail users with accounts <br/><br/> Mail-enabled security groups <br/><br/> Distribution groups|

 > [!NOTE]
-> If a user has both Send As and Send on Behalf permissions to a mailbox or group, the Send As permission is always used.|User mailboxes
+> If a user has both Send As and Send on Behalf permissions to a mailbox or group, the Send As permission is always used.

 ## What do you need to know before you begin?